What Are Febrile Seizures?

 Kids are more likely to have a febrile seizure if:

-- They have a family history of febrile seizures.
+- There's a family history of febrile seizures.

 - They've already had one.
 About 1 in every 3 kids who have had one febrile seizure will have another, usually within 1–2 years of the first.